How to raise kids who understand the importance of giving back

 1Lead by example

-“One great way to get kids involved in helping others is to do so yourself,” says Mary Bean, director of employee and volunteer engagement at United Way Toronto & York Region.
-Bring your kids along when you volunteer and talk about what you’re doing — and why you’re doing it.
+“One great way to get kids involved in helping others is to do so yourself,” says Mary Bean, director of employee and volunteer engagement at United Way Greater Toronto.
+Bring your kids along when you volunteer and talk about what you’re doing—and why you’re doing it.
 Bean started volunteering with her kids when they were six years old and says this is a good age to get children excited about helping others as it’s when they start exploring their own independence.
 She chose activities they could be actively involved in.
 “I wouldn’t have brought them to a meeting; it was more like setting up for a bake sale, or getting ready for their school fun fair, so they could see the results of our efforts and enjoy them.”

 2Build on their interests